Erik1007/mildew-detection-project/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A.
-- Instructions on how to implement form validation on the Sign-Up page were taken from [Specific YouTube Tutorial](https://www.youtube.com/).
+* [Code Institute Malaria Walk Through Project](https://learn.codeinstitute.net/courses/course-v1:code_institute+CI_DA_ML+2021_Q4/courseware/07a3964f7a72407ea3e073542a2955bd/29ae4b4c67ed45a8a97bb9f4dcfa714b/) was heavily used for instructional purposes, and guidance through the development of this project.

+* [Streamlit](https://docs.streamlit.io/library/api-reference/write-magic/st.write) documentation was used for assistance in the writting the app pages

+* [GyanShashwat1611/WalkthroughProject01](https://github.com/GyanShashwat1611/WalkthroughProject01) github repository was used for code reference and assistance for in the jupyter notebook set up, code and execution; as well as for the app pages design, set up and code

+* [valerieoni/mildew-detection](https://github.com/valerieoni/mildew-detection) github repository was used for readme guidance and code reference.

-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).
+* The icons in the footer were taken from [Font Awesome](https://fontawesome.com/).

 ### Media